enzoturletti/AssistanceSoftwareWithGaze/README.md

   <img src="doc/5.png" width="600" height="300" />
 </p>

 8. Precision calibration.
+You should follow the purple point in the screen.
 This is optional, if you want to use you have to enable it in the config.ini file.

 ```bash
 bash run_gaze_calibration.sh